38 Types of Spiders in Maryland

 Share with your friends 🥹!

-You might think that all spiders are the same, but you’d be wrong!
-There are many different types of spiders in Maryland, from extremely common varieties you can find almost anywhere to rare and exotic species found only in specific corners of the state.
+Maryland has many different types of spiders, from extremely common varieties you can find almost anywhere to rare and exotic species found only in specific corners of the state.

 Let’s take a closer look at the 38 most common and interesting spider types in Maryland to give you an idea of what kinds of creatures might be crawling around your house right now!